unrealwork/atsd-use-cases/integrations/socrata/iowa-compensation/README.md

 Collector uses Socrata metadata to interpret the meaning of columns and extract times, dates, and categories from the raw data.
 Additionally, ATSD stores data in a local database instance which allows you to combine this public dataset with those generated locally.

-The following tasks become trivial with ATSD:
+The following tasks are simplified in ATSD:

 * Adding additional datasets from data.gov.
 * Manipulating and designing table schema.